← Back to blog

 10. Phylogeny shows shared ancestry through shared traits.
 Cladograms aren't about how related two species are — they're about which traits evolved when.
 Read them as nested boxes, not as ladders.

 11. Ecosystems lose energy at every trophic level.
-10% rule.
+The 10% rule.
 This is why food chains are short.
 This is why apex predators are rare.

 12. Genetic variation comes from mutation, recombination, and independent assortment.
 Sources of variation are tested constantly.
 Mutation creates new alleles; meiosis shuffles them.